PiMaker/MonikAI/README.md

 Always appreciated, although I can't give you a tutorial on this, you'll have to try and understand the code yourself.
 I have added *some* documentation here and there, to get you started.

+**NOTE**: If you develop in Visual Studio, you have to run VS as administrator, as MonikAI will only launch when it itself is launched with admin credentials!

 # License

 The code in this repository is licensed by me, PiMaker, under the terms of the MIT License.
 You can find a copy of the full license text in the `LICENSE` file.